 Cuff bracelets are great projects for budding metalsmiths.
-Cuff making allows you to use basic skills in several areas such as forming, annealing, stamping, texturing and finishing.
+Cuff bracelet making allows you to use basic skills in several areas such as forming, annealing, stamping, texturing and finishing.
 Cuffs do not have to be sized too precisely so this is a great beginner project.

 - Sheet prep – Cuffs need to stand up to a fair amount of wear and tear on the wrist while holding their distinctive c-shape.
 They should be made of 22 gauge metal or heavier.
-Most cuffs are either 20ga or 18ga.
-You can buy sheet and cut it to size or purchase pre-cut cuff blanks to avoid a lot of sawing or purchasing an expensive guillotine shear.
+Most cuffs are either 20 gauge or 18 gauge.
+You can buy sheet and cut it to size or purchase pre-cut cuff bracelet blanks to avoid a lot of sawing or purchasing an expensive guillotine shear.
 Most cuffs are made from metal of varying widths that are about 6 inches long.
 Women with small wrists may want to shorten the 6 inches down to 5.5 or so.
 Copper is a great starter metal if you are new to metalsmithing.
 Brass will be quite a bit harder to work with.